plexoos/reana/vtx/README.md

 reana-client run -f ana_E_mod.yaml -w vtx_test
 ```

+Currently the macro does not create any persistent images (e.g. PNG files)
+and only produces text output for test purposes.
+If images are needed,
+they can be created by modifying the macro, and then it is important to add
+the image files to the "files" section of the output in the REANA YAML file
+so they can be easily downlioaded by the client upon the job completion.

 # A small caveat

 ROOT5 executes this macro correctly but reports an error when existing, likely